5 Benefits Of Zinc + How To Make Sure You Get Enough Of The Essential Mineral

 What to look for in a zinc supplement.

 There are many forms of zinc out there, delivered via complexes (salts and chelates).
-These specific forms include zinc sulfate, oxide, gluconate, acetate, picolinate, citrate, acetate, glycerate, and monomethionine.
+These specific forms include zinc bisglycinate, sulfate, oxide, gluconate, acetate, picolinate, citrate, glycerate, and monomethionine.

 While there aren't plentiful side-by-side clinical trials in humans, to inform bioavailability of different forms of this mineral, a few do exist.
-For example, zinc oxide absorption has been shown to be lower than zinc citrate and gluconate forms.
-And zinc bisglycinate has been shown to have superior absorption over zinc gluconate.
+For example, zinc oxide absorption has been shown to be lower15 than zinc citrate and gluconate forms.
+And zinc bisglycinate14 has been shown to have superior absorption over zinc gluconate.

 In addition to choosing the right form of zinc, dose is important.
 Taking too much can interfere with another essential mineral: copper.
 "Zinc reduces the amount of copper the body is able to absorb, so high doses of zinc can result in copper deficiency," explains Ivanir.